-My most recent work features predominantly biodegradable and living material.
-Composed from things like soil, paper, wood, plant matter, non-toxic plaster, and mushroom mycelia, my sculptures are made to decompose and return to the soil over time, ranging from a week to the average human lifespan.
-Each piece intertwines human with non-human, with life casts echoing the human form as they are consumed by mycelial threads.
-I surrender a certain level of control to other members of my ecosystem, encouraging fungi, bacteria, and even mold to make their mark on the work as life emerges from the object.
+My practice is centered around using sustainable, biodegradable, and living material.
+Composed from things like soil, paper, wood, plant matter, non-toxic plaster, and fungi mycelia, my sculptures are made to decompose and return to the soil over time, ranging from days to the average human lifespan.
+I often use ethically foraged plant and mineral pigments in my drawings, as well as found, recycled, and handmade papers that tie me to my ecosystem in sustainable practice.
+Each piece intertwines human with non-human in process, concept, and form as I work in relation with other members of my ecosystems.
 Together, we compose, decompose, and compose again, in an intimate process of co-creation and healing.